Foes of Egypt's Islamist president spurn dialogue offer

 Mursi's decree giving himself extra powers sparked the worst political crisis since he took office in June and set off renewed unrest that is dimming Egypt's hopes of stability and economic recovery after nearly two years of turmoil following the overthrow of veteran military strongman Hosni Mubarak.

-It has exposed deeply contrasting visions for Egypt, one held by Islamists, who were suppressed for decades by the army, and another by their rivals, who fear religious conservatives want to squeeze out other voices and restrict social freedoms.
+It has exposed deeply contrasting visions for Egypt since the Arab Spring of revolution, one held by Islamists, who for decades were oppressed by the army and shut out of politics, and another by their rivals, who fear religious conservatives want to squeeze out opposing voices and restrict social freedoms.

-Caught in the middle are many of Egypt's 83 million people who are desperate for an end to political turbulence threatening their precarious livelihoods in an economy under severe strain.

-"We are so tired, by God," said Mohamed Ali, a laborer.
-"I did not vote for Mursi nor anyone else.
-I only care about bringing food to my family, but I haven't had work for a week."

-A long political standoff will make it harder for Mursi's government to tackle the crushing budget deficit and stave off a balance of payments crisis.
-Austerity measures, especially cuts in costly fuel subsidies, seem inevitable to meet the terms of a $4.8-billion IMF loan that Egypt hopes to clinch this month.

-Thousands of anti-Mursi protesters marched from Tahrir Square and other Cairo locations.
-More turned out in Alexandria and in some Nile Delta towns.
-Most demonstrations were peaceful but in Kafr al-Sheikh, north of the capital, rivals clashed near a Muslim Brotherhood office and there was a report of gunshots.
+Hundreds of protesters gathered in Cairo's Tahrir square in response to calls by the April 6 movement, which played a prominent role in igniting last year's revolt.
+It wants to show Mursi a "red card", using a football metaphor for his dismissal.

-Islamists gathered in their thousands at Cairo's al-Azhar mosque for the funeral of the "martyrs" killed in the clashes.
-"With our blood and souls, we sacrifice to Islam," they chanted.
+Elsewhere, thousands of Islamists gathered at Cairo's al-Azhar mosque for the funeral of "martyrs" killed in the clashes.
+"Our souls and blood, we sacrifice to Islam," they chanted.

 U.S. President Barack Obama told Mursi on Thursday of his "deep concern" about casualties in this week's clashes, in which seven people were killed and 350 wounded.
 Obama said "dialogue should occur without preconditions", the White House said.